cur33/PointsBot/README.md

 decided to be useful when determining a user's points.

 ### Determining when to award points

-Methods for awarding points, in ascending order of difficulty:

-* Could just observe and wait for !Solved in addition to automoderator doing the same, but this will create duplicate logic between automoderator and the bot.
-* Could instruct automoderator to send modmail and then have the bot use that as its trigger to action.
-* Assuming that only mods can change flairs, could find a way to check when a submission's flair is changed to solved, and then award the points.

 To ensure that points are only awarded for the first comment marked as a
 solution: